IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql

 Go to Service credentials and view your credentials.
-Your MySQL hostname, port, user, and password are under your credential url and it should look like this
+Your MySQL hostname, port, user, and password are under your credential uri and it should look like this

 ![mysql](images/mysql.png)